 The Bible text has quotes, quotes of quotes, and even quotes within quotes within a quote!
 It becomes hard to know who is speaking.
 So, our translation uses bold text, italic text, and notes to show who is speaking.

 Most original ancient measurements or coin values (e.g. cubits, shekels) are meaningless today.
-So we add modern values (e.g. inches or meters) and describe coins (e.g. silver, gold, large, small).
+So we add modern values (e.g. inches, cm) and describe coins (e.g. silver, gold, large, small).

 Bible dates can be confusing (e.g. “the 15th day of the 2nd month from their leaving the land”).
-Our translation adds an additional estimated BCE or CE date based on the Septuagint chronology.
+Our translation is gradually adding estimated BCE or CE dates based on the Septuagint chronology.

-Ancient names included names of gods, e.g. ‘Bel’ in Belshazzar is the god of Babylon.
+Ancient names included names of gods, e.g. Belshazzar means “Lord Shazzar”.
 So we use CamelCase to restore the emphasis that the ancient people all understood, e.g. DaniEl (‘El’ means ‘God’).

 The 2001 Translation is in modern American English.
 It uses everyday language, including contractions.
 Anyone can read it easily.
-There are no arcahic words, old-timey spellings, or overly-long sentences.
+There are no archaic words, old-timey spellings, or overly-long sentences.

 It’s likely that parts of the “New Testament”, perhaps large parts, were originally written in Aramaic.
 That was the native language of Jesus and the Apostles.
 We’re using Aramaic manuscripts to improve our translation.